-There is very little information on the amount of crime and the number of victims in New Zealand.
-It is something of an information black hole as only 23 percent of crime is reported to the Police.
-The Crime and Victims Survey will provide very valuable information and data for the Ministry of Justice, Stats NZ, Ministry of Social Development, Te Puni Kokiri, the Police, Department of Corrections, Oranga Tamariki, and the Ministry for Women.
-It will also be of great value to universities and NGOs working in the justice sector.
+There is very little information on the amount of crime and the number of victims in New Zealand as only a small amount of crime is reported to the Police.
+The Crime and Victims Survey provides valuable information and data for the Ministry of Justice, Stats NZ, Ministry of Social Development, Te Puni Kokiri, the Police, Department of Corrections, Oranga Tamariki, and the Ministry for Women.
+It is also of great value to universities and NGOs working in the justice sector.

-The New Zealand Crime and Victims Survey will:
+The New Zealand Crime and Victims Survey:

-- Inform Hāpaitia to Oranga Tangata: The Safe and Effective Justice Programme - Provide information for the Stats NZ's living standards dashboard and to Treasury's wellbeing network.
-Stats NZ has already recommended to include at least three Crime and Victims Survey measures into the list of NZ wellbeing indicators - Potentially link consented anonymised records with IDI data allowing wider analysis - Be consistent with Ministry of Justice forecasting models assessing future crime trends - Allow us to build a consistent time series for "before vs. after" analysis from the second year onwards.
+- Informs Hāpaitia te Oranga Tangata: the Safe and Effective Justice Programme - Provides information for the Stats NZ's living standards dashboard and to Treasury's wellbeing network.
+Stats NZ include a few Crime and Victims Survey measures into the list of NZ wellbeing indicators - Links consented anonymised records with IDI data allowing wider analysis - Is consistent with Ministry of Justice forecasting models assessing future crime trends - Allows us to build a consistent time series for "before vs. after" analysis from the second year onwards.